LevelbossMike/ember-statecharts/docs/statecharts.md

 Sometimes you don't want to react to a particular state change on the interpreter but trigger behavior on the outside on __every__ single state change - e.g. when you want to persist a state change to be able to rehydrate the state later on.
-Usually you would trigger side-effects based on state transitions via [actions](https://xstate.js.org/docs/guides/actions.html) but adding the same action to every single state gets unergonomic quickly.
+Usually, you would trigger side-effects based on state transitions via [actions](https://xstate.js.org/docs/guides/actions.html) but adding the same action to every single state gets unergonomic quickly.

-To make this more ergonomic `ember-statecharts` provides the `onTransition`-hook that you can use to trigger a side-effect on __every__ state-change.
+To make this more ergonomic `ember-statecharts` provides the `onTransition`-hook that you can use to trigger a side-effect on __every__ state change.

 ```js
 export default class SignUpWizard extends Component {